Tarryn Allarakhia: Wealdstone

 On 27 June 2022, Allarakhia rejoined Wealdstone following his departure from Woking.
 Allarakhia scored his first goal back at the club on 16 August 2022, scoring the second goal in a 2–1 win away at Oldham Athletic.
+He went on to score a total of 13 goals in 81 appearances over two full seasons at the club, during which he also became the first ever Wealdstone player to make an appearance at the Africa Cup of Nations.

-He left Wealdstone in June 2024 after failing to agree a new contract.
+In June 2024, it was announced that Allarakhia had left the club after failing to agree a new contract.

 Rochdale

 On 10 June 2024, Allarakhia signed for Rochdale on a two-year deal.
+On 18 May 2026, the club announced it was releasing him.

+Boreham Wood

+On 1 July 2026, Allarakhia returned to the National League following Rochdale's promotion, joining Boreham Wood.

 International career

-As his father is of Indo-Tanzanian heritage, Allarakhia is eligible to represent both Tanzania and England.
-Allarakhia was part of the 25 man squad for the Tanzania national team for the 2023 Africa Cup of Nations. and made his senior international debut against Egypt.
+Being British of mixed Indian and East African heritage, Allarakhia is eligible to represent Tanzania.
+Allarakhia was named as part of the 25 man squad for the Tanzania national team for the 2023 Africa Cup of Nations, and made his senior international debut against Egypt on 7 January 2024.
 He played in the 2023 AFCON match against Morocco.
+Following the tournament, he remained part of the Tanzania set-up, and scored his first international goal in a 4–3 defeat against Kuwait in November 2025.

+Allarakhia was included in Tanzania's squad for the 2025 Africa Cup of Nations, and appeared in all four games at the tournament, as Tanzania progressed to the knockout stage for the first time in their history.